Noctis/kickstart-app/docs/cookbook/Adding_Database_Repository.md

 ```

 Last thing you should do is to register the new repository (and its interface) in the Dependency Injection Container.
-Edit the `src/Provider/RepositoryProvider.php` and add the following line to the list:
+To do that, edit the `src/Provider/RepositoryProvider.php` file and add the following line to the list:

 ```php
 App\Repository\PostRepositoryInterface::class => App\Repository\PostRepository::class,